Cycling Mt. Mansfield (one day per year)

 RACE TO THE TOP OF VERMONT

-Race to the Top of Vermont (RTTTOVT) is held annually on the 4th Sunday in August (held virtually in 2020).
+The annual cycling ride on Mount Mansfield, Race to the Top of Vermont (RTTTOVT) is held annually on the fourth Sunday in August.
+The ride was held virtually in 2020 due to the pandemic.